Our Strategy for 2020 - 2025

-- Investing in our existing services such as our Information and Advice Line, Welfare Calls, Digital Inclusion and Befriending & Companion Services so they are available and accessed by more of our members.
+- Raising awareness and improving accessibility of our existing services such as our helpline, wellbeing service, digital inclusion and befriending and companion services so they are available and accessed by more of our members

-- Reducing isolation by connecting people who are deafblind with each other, with their community and with Deafblind UK through social groups, shared interest activities, companions and technology
+- Reducing isolation by connecting people who are deafblind with each other, with their community and with Deafblind UK by;

 - Supporting people to identify and understand their sight and hearing loss through partnerships with health/social care professionals and focusing on early intervention and prevention